TheTechnobear/MEC/docs/DEVNOTES.md

 mec-vst - VST/AU, built on mec-api
-mec-app - bela app, built on mec-api mec-max - max external, built on mec-api
+mec-app - bela app, built on mec-api mec-max - max external, built on mec-api mec-kontrol - patch and parameter system, also with pd support

 SoundplaneLite - stripped down soundplane software, all in one folder (in use) cease to exist in other forms(!?) (have to think about Max external here)